 The sinister link between emotional labour and rape culture

-Emotional labour.
-It's a term that's gained traction in recent years and refers to the work of attending to the needs and comforts of the people around you.
+It call comes down to something called "emotional labour" — a term that's gained traction in recent years and refers to the work of attending to the needs and comforts of the people around you.

 Some of the work is domestic: cleaning, buying groceries, planning and cooking meals, scheduling appointments for children, etc. Some of it is relational: maintaining communication with extended family, sending birthday cards, tending to bruised egos.

-Gemma Hartley defines emotional labour as "constant and exhausting work that is largely invisible."
+Hartley defines emotional labour as "constant and exhausting work that is largely invisible."
 And it's work that mainly falls to women.
 Hartley says in heterosexual couples, women do the lion's share of emotional labour when both partners have full-time jobs and even when the woman is the primary earner.

 We know a woman is not going to make a fuss because she's been taught not to- Gemma Hartley